SAVE TO PINTEREST TO READ LATER

 Breaking down your time into intervals helps you stay focused too.
 I typically set a timer for a set amount of time, for instance an hour, so I can completely focus on the task at hand.
 Then I’ll take a break for about 15 minutes.
 This technique keeps my mind sharp and reduces fatigue.

 Need help managing your time?
-Check out my Be Productive Trello Templates.
+Check out my Trello for Virtual Assistants.

 6) Let your clients know your work hours (AKA boundaries)